derek-corcoran-barrios/OccupancyClass/OccupancyClass/Occupancy.md

 So you want to do Occupancy modeling
 ========================================================
+left: 70%

 - Species detection history
   + eg. 0 1 0
 - Detection covariates
   + One measurement for every sampling period
-  + must be thought to change detection
   + eg date, observer, detection method, humdity
 - Occupancy covariates
   + One measurement per site
-  + Stable through all sampling
+  + Stable through all sampling (Altitude, canopy cover)
-  + eg Altitude, canopy cover

   ***